aspose-barcode/Aspose.BarCode-Documentation/net/getting-started/product-overview/_index.md

 }
 {{< /highlight >}}

-## **Licencing**
+## **Licensing**
-License is required to obtain the acces to some advance properties of Aspose.BarCode for .NET.
-The evaliuation mode allows generating barcodes without any restrictions; however, a watermark is placed on the resulting image.
-The evaluation version of Aspose.BarCode only supports recognising of Code39 barcodes.
-To test how recognition works, a full-featured demo is available for all supported barcode symbologies.
+License is required to obtain the access to some advance properties of Aspose.BarCode for .NET.
+The evaluation mode allows generating barcodes without any restrictions; however, a watermark is placed on the resulting image.
+The evaluation version of Aspose.BarCode only supports recognizing Code39 barcodes.
+To test recognition functionality, a full-featured demo is available for all supported barcode symbologies.
-More detailed information about why and how to apply for a license and how to sei it is provided in [Licensing](/barcode/net/licensing/).
+More detailed information about why and how to apply for a license, as well as its setting, is provided in [Licensing](/barcode/net/licensing/).
 If you want to try Aspose.BarCode for .NET, you can request a temporary license for 30 days.
 Please refer to [How to get a Temporary License?](https://purchase.aspose.com/temporary-license) for more information.

 <!--## **Supported Barcode Symbologies**
 ### **Numeric Only Symbologies**